Posters, slides and more! Summer Camp Resources for our churches are in the mail and online

 The pick-up person will need to present a photo ID, such as a driver’s license, to the camper’s counselor.
 We cannot release a camper to an adult without authorization on the pick-up form AND a photo ID.

-If plans change, and someone not listed on this form must pick up the camper, call the Program Office at 618.787.2202 and send signed WRITTEN PERMISSION with the person picking up the child.
+If plans change, and someone not listed on this form must pick up the camper, call the Camp Office at 618.787.2202 and send signed WRITTEN PERMISSION with the person picking up the child.

 Lost & Found